cloudinary/cloudinary_ios/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Bug report for Cloudinary Swift SDK
+## Bug report for Cloudinary iOS SDK
 Before proceeding, please update to latest version and test if the issue persists

 ## Describe the bug in a sentence or two.